NetDem-USC/homepage-experiment/README.md

 This README file provides an overview of the replications materials for the article.
 The [Data](https://github.com/NetDem-USC/homepage_experiment#data) section describes the main dataset required to reproduce the tables and figures in the paper.
 The [Analysis](https://github.com/NetDem-USC/homepage_experiment#code) section summarizes the purpose of each R or python script.

 __Note__: In compliance with YouGov's Terms of Service and IRB requirements, we do not publicly share the raw files containing the complete survey responses and URL-level web tracking data.
 Instead, we provide respondent-level aggregates and the subset of survey variables we use in the study, along with an anonymized panelist ID.
-They can be found in [Dataverse](http://dx.doi.org/ADD_LINK_WHEN_AVAILABLE).

 ## Data
   - `data/survey_data.csv`: merged dataset with relevant variables from all seven survey waves in the study.